cliffeby/RochV001a/docs/README.md

 ### Asssuring Test Coverage #

 - Create a compliance grid for your expected workflow and each endpoint.
-Use it to make sure that your test cover all of these conditions.
+Use it to make sure that your tests cover all of these conditions.

 #### My Compliance matrix #
 <table >